Raksha0106/html-authentication-poc/README.md

-# HTML Authentication System POC

-This project is a simple HTML-based authentication system created as part of an assignment.

-## Pages Included
-- Login Page
-- Registration Page
-- Forgot Password Page
-- Reset Password Page
-- Dashboard Page

-## Technologies Used
+Technologies Used
-- HTML only
+- HTML
+- CSS
+- JavaScript

-## Notes
+Notes
-- This project uses anchor tags for page redirection.
+- This project uses CSS for styling.
-- No CSS or JavaScript is used.
+- JavaScript is used for password toggle and validation.
 - This is a front-end POC only.